 But when you add glittering Christmas lights to inspiring Edinburgh architecture and the joyful Scottish spirit, you get one of the best places to spend Christmas in Europe.

 It is no wonder that over 2.6 million people visited Edinburgh Christmas attractions in East Princes Street Gardens in 2019.

-Just imagine cozy Scottish pubs, atmospheric Scottish Christmas markets, festive restaurants, luxury shopping at the finest boutiques at Multrees Walk, kids beloved and out-of this world Santa Land, famous Hogmanay Street Party (sadly not to be held in 2020), and Torchlight Procession through the Old Town of Edinburgh on 30 December (to be static in 2020), and a spectacular New Years fireworks.
+Just imagine cozy Scottish pubs, atmospheric Scottish Christmas markets, festive restaurants, luxury shopping at the finest boutiques at Multrees Walk, kids’ beloved and out-of-this-world Santa Land, the famous Hogmanay Street Party, and Torchlight Procession through the Old Town of Edinburgh on 30 December, and a spectacular New Years fireworks.

 Some of the best things to do in Edinburgh in Christmastime: stroll Princes Street with Edinburgh Christmas markets, wander the famous Royal Mile (the heart of Edinburgh’s Old Town) with historic buildings, Edinburgh Castle, and Holyrood Palace (Holyrood Palace Ticket), visit the British Royal family yacht Britannia (The Royal Yacht Britannia Ticket) , climb the Calton Hill for amazing views of Edinburgh, or hike up Arthur’s Seat (it takes only 2 hours from the Holyrood Palace), enjoy the performances at the King’s Theatre, Edinburgh Playhouse, and The Festival Theatre and have fun at Camera Obscura and World of Illusions (Camera Obscura and World of Illusions Ticket).